ml-energy/zeus/docs/perseus/index.md

 ## How it's done

-Currently it's a three-step process:
+Currently, it's a three-step process:

 1. **Profile**: Profile the computation time and energy consumption of the forward and backward instructions in *each stage* and *each GPU frequency*.
 2. **Optimize**: Use [`lowtime`](https://github.com/ml-energy/lowtime) to generate all Pareto-optimal frequency plans.